DennisVinke/Geometry_Wars/README.txt

 * Create a new solution and add all the .h and .cpp files found in:
   - /Geometry_Wars/
-  - /Geometry_Wars/io/
-  - /Geometry_Wars/opengl/
+And all its subdirectories

-* Make sure that the shaders folder is inside of the Geometry_Wars folder, and the Geometry Wars folder can be found, by moving up folders from the executable's directory.
+* Make sure that the data folder is inside of the Geometry_Wars folder, and the Geometry Wars folder can be found, by moving up folders from the executable's directory:

-  IE.

-  When the executable is in:
+  E.G. When the executable is in:
   C:\Users\aart\Documents\AP\AP\x64\Debug\Geometry_Wars.exe

   then having the shader folder located at: